Retail Renewable Portfolio Standard

 About the Initiative

-The 2002 State Energy Plan required that the New York State Energy Research and Development Authority examine and report on the feasibility of establishing a renewable portfolio standard (RPS).
+The 2002 State Energy Plan required that the New York State Energy Research and Development Authority (NYSERDA) examine and report on the feasibility of establishing a Renewable Portfolio Standard (RPS).
 NYSERDA's preliminary report found that an RPS can be implemented in a manner that is consistent with the wholesale and retail marketplace in New York and that an RPS has the potential to improve energy security and help diversify the state's electricity generation mix.
 The report also stated the expectation that an RPS would spur increased economic development opportunities in the renewables industry, including the attraction of renewable technology manufacturers and installers.
-Accordingly, on February 19, 2003, the Public Service Commission instituted a proceeding to develop and implement a renewable portfolio standard for electric energy retailed in New York State to address increasing concerns with the climate effects of, and over-dependence on, fossil-fired generation.
+Accordingly, on February 19, 2003, the Public Service Commission (Commission) instituted a proceeding to develop and implement a RPS for electric energy retailed in New York State to address increasing concerns with the climate effects of, and over-dependence on, fossil-fired generation.

 On September 24, 2004, after a year and a half of public hearings and participation by over 150 parties, the Commission issued its "Order Approving Renewable Portfolio Standard Policy."
 That Order identified the Commission's renewable energy policy and provided definitions and targets for carrying out the policy.
 The policy calls for an increase in renewable energy used in the State from the then current level of about 19% to 25% by the year 2013.
 Two approaches were identified to achieve that goal: a central procurement approach that would provide for increases to about 24% and a voluntary green market approach that would provide at least the other 1%.

-The central procurement approach provides for the regulated investor-owned utilities to collect a surcharge on most delivery customer bills and transfer those funds to the New York State Energy Research and Development Authority (NYSERDA) who administers the RPS program for the Commission.
+The central procurement approach provides for the regulated investor-owned utilities to collect a surcharge on most delivery customer bills and transfer those funds to the NYSERDA who administers the RPS program for the Commission.
 NYSERDA enters into contracts to provide incentives, based on actual production, to renewable energy producers who either sell and deliver their energy into the New York wholesale market or will provide funding for customers to install such facilities "behind the meter".
 In return for these incentives, the energy producers agree not to sell the environmental attributes of their renewable energy to any other entity during the terms of their agreements.
-Unlike most other jurisdictions, there is no requirement on utilities to purchase renewable energy as part of their energy portfolios, but the affect of the incentives will be that more renewable energy will be sold by producers into the NYISO-sponsored wholesale market and there will be further encouragement for the installation of renewable resources by customers on their sides of the meters.
+Unlike most other jurisdictions, there is no requirement on utilities to purchase renewable energy as part of their energy portfolios, but the affect of the incentives will be that more renewable energy will be sold by producers into the New York Independent System Operator (NYISO) sponsored wholesale market and there will be further encouragement for the installation of renewable resources by customers on their sides of the meters.
 These actions will, in turn, affect the percentage of renewable energy used in the State.

 As part of the September 24, 2004 Order, the Commission directed that an Implementation Plan be developed and approved to guide the program through 2013.
 Shortly after the Order was issued and prior to development of the Implementation Plan, however, Congress authorized an extension until December 31, 2005 of the Production Tax Credit (PTC) allowable for certain renewable facilities.
 To take advantage of the credit, the Commission quickly authorized, on December 16, 2004, a "Fast Track" procurement under the RPS to facilitate development of renewable resources that might be able to meet the December 31, 2005 deadline.
 As a result of that solicitation, 22 proposals were submitted by the January 18, 2005 deadline, and awards were given to seven projects.
 Those seven projects were to begin in 2006 to produce 821,000 MWH per year of renewable energy, which filled the majority of the Commission's first year goal for meeting the 25% target by 2013.
 A subsequent solicitation took place in 2006 and others will occur from time-to-time until the full goal is met.

 By Order issued June 28, 2006, the Commission acted on the proposals identified in the three notices.
-In particular, in one Order, it authorized a plan for solicitation of Customer-Sited Tier resources and made several modifications to the program.
-In a second order, it recognized environmental attributes and authorized, in main tier solicitations, participation of projects with physical bilateral contracts.
+In particular, in the first Order, it authorized a plan for solicitation of Customer-Sited Tier resources and made several modifications to the program.
+In a second order, it recognized environmental attributes and authorized, in Main Tier solicitations, participation of projects with physical bilateral contracts.
 In the third Order, it modified the delivery requirement for imports from intermittent generators (i.e., required hourly matching of generation and delivery to New York in lieu of the previously-allowed monthly matching requirement).

-In the Commission's January 26, 2006 Order, it directed use of a declining clock auction format for the next Main Tier solicitation, but it indicated that Staff should report back if it ultimately appeared that the market was not yet ripe for use of such an approach or if the mechanics of the model could not be developed in time for the solicitation.
+By Order issued January 26, 2006, the Commission directed use of a declining clock auction format for the next Main Tier solicitation, but it indicated that Staff should report back if it ultimately appeared that the market was not yet ripe for use of such an approach or if the mechanics of the model could not be developed in time for the solicitation.
 On July 21, 2006, Staff notified the Commission that the model was not ready for use.
 Thereafter, SAPA notice 03-E-0188AS16 was issued to allow parties to comment on the mechanism that should now be used for the solicitation.
 On September 1, 2006, the Commission extended the deadline for comments and also invited comments concerning the criteria that should be used for evaluations of bids that would be submitted.
 These issues were subsequently decided by the Commission at its October session and put forth in an Order issued October 19, 2006.

 NYSERDA thereafter prepared a request for proposals (RFP No. 1037) for procurement of environmental attributes created by eligible Main Tier generation resources.
-The RFP was issued on November 14, 2006, and contract awards are expected soon.
+The RFP was issued on November 14, 2006.

-On February 12, 2007, NYSERDA released its Operating Plan for the Customer-Sited Tier portion of the RFP program.
+On February 12, 2007, NYSERDA released its Operating Plan for the CST portion of the RFP program.
 This plan provides an overview of the various mechanisms that NYSERDA will use to support development of renewable resources by customers behind their meters.